 I was born in Kolkata, India and moved to the United States to pursue a career in medicine.
 The inherent variation in landscape, cuisine, religion and language across the country has shaped the culture of India to be regionally diverse and globally inclusive at the same time.
 My interest in this uniquely vibrant cultural heritage led me to actively seek opportunities for participating in and organizing cultural events initially in my local neighborhood in Kolkata, subsequently as a member of the Bengali Association of Greater Hartford, Connecticut and most recently in Rochester, Minnesota.
 As a board member of ICAM, I will primarily be focusing on organizing and promoting events that showcase the culture of India.
 I welcome those familiar with our culture to unite with us in this celebration of joy.
 We will strive to provide an inclusive environment to individuals from all over the world seeking to explore the culture of India.

 I come from Delhi, India, and am presently working as a postdoctoral fellow in Mayo Clinic.
 A researcher by profession and stand-up comedian, theatre artist by passion is what I will define myself as.
 Rochester has been super sweet to me since my arrival here in 2018 fall and I am excited to join this wonderful initiative happening in the city.
 ICAM provides me a wonderful opportunity to serve the community, igniting the cultural streak, engaging thoughtful minds, and connecting with the residents.
-Acknowledging my hopeless efforts to make everyone smile through my social media posts, I have been handed the responsibility to streamline the communication between ICAM and the community via different platforms such as website and social media.
-Identify me from the pic (left or right)?
+I look forward for the opportunity to streamline the communication between ICAM and the community.